 Our grandmothers never had arthritis & osteoporosis even in their late 80’s.
 They recommended us to take this amazing kali once in a month during every cycle, so that we can also enjoy the same health.
 Nowadays mothers are busy & finding it difficult to prepare this kali for their family.
 Now I have shared an easy, effective & infallible method to cook this delicious & nutritious sweet as below.
 First we need to prepare black gram flour (as it is not available in the market) and keep a stock of this flour for later use.

-First we have to keep a stock of blackgram flour as it is not available in the market.
 Wash whole black gram (half or one Kg), dry them under sun, get them ground into a fine flour from flour mill & store in an airtight container.
-You can add raw rice in the ratio of 1:4 (rice:lentil) before taken to flour mill, if you want your kali a bit firm.
+If your girl child does not like slimy kali, you can add raw rice in the ratio of 1:3 or 1:4 (rice:lentil) before taken to a flour mill.

 - Palm jaggery (karuppati) – 1 cup (200 g)